Before you move overseas

-You need a different form if you want to apply to defer your Student Loan.
+You need a different form if you want to apply to postpone your Student Loan.
 See ‘Deferring repayment of your Student Loan’ to find out how to get a copy.

 While you are overseas

-Every year, the Student Loans Company will automatically send you a reassessment form and letter, on the assumption that you remain overseas.
+Every year, the Student Loans Company will automatically send you a reassessment form and letter, on the assumption that you stay overseas.